robotics102/um-f25/project_4/index.md

 Project 4
 {: .fs-6 .fw-300 }

-**This page has not been updated to reflect Fall 2025.
-These instructions are from Fall 2024, and are similar to what is expected in Fall 2025.**
+**This page is currently being updated to reflect the instructions for Fall 2025.
+There are items that may not be fully updated yet**

+## Project Description

+In this project, you will use various machine learning algorithms for image classification on the MNIST dataset.
+Then, you will use the best algorithm to perform image classification on the robot in a museum tour guide task.

+* Part 1: Nearest Neighbors in Python
+* Part 2: Training Machine Learning algorithms with SciKit Learn
+* Part 3: Robot Museum Tour Guide

 ## Teams